 About Bluehost

-Bluehost is a recommended web hosting service by WordPress, a CMS that powers around 29% of all active websites today.
-Furthermore, you get a free domain name & an SSL certificate, which is a must if you want to have a ‘Secure’ label against your domain name.
+Bluehost is a recommended web hosting service by WordPress, a CMS that powers around 43.1% of all active websites today.
+Furthermore, you get a free domain name & an SSL certificate, which is a must if you want a ‘Secure’ label against your domain name.

 However, you can buy the Bluehost web hosting plan for any CMS other than WordPress.
-This guide will only show how to buy a web hosting plan, irrespective of the CMS you’d be using.
+This guide will only show how to buy a web hosting plan, irrespective of the CMS you use.
 But for the sake of the post, I will consider WordPress as the CMS.

 Without further ado, let’s begin😉